davesloan/mod-organizer-csv-to-html/README.md

-# Mod Organizer CSV-to-HTML Conversion Script
+# Mod Organizer CSV-to-HTML Conversion Script (For Skyrim)

 This script is written in Ruby.
 You must have Ruby installed on your computer before you can use the script.
 To use:
  * If you have merged any mods into single esp files and imported them into Mod Organizer, add an exclamation point to the front of the name.
 It will not be included in the list of activated mods.